JurajKavka/vue-bootstrap-sidebar/README.md

 # vue-bootstrap-sidebar

-`vue-bootstrap-sidebar` is a Vue sidebar menu component build using [`bootstrap-vue`](https://bootstrap-vue.js.org/).
+`vue-bootstrap-sidebar` is a Vue sidebar menu component, build using [`bootstrap-vue`](https://bootstrap-vue.js.org/).
-> **Note:** *This is very first version.
-It will need more effort to have it ready for production (tests, lint, etc.).
-You can find very nice and more mature alternative [here](https://github.com/yaminncco/vue-sidebar-menu).*

 ## Preview
-For the preview just clone this repository and run "dev" server.
+For the preview just clone this repository and run *dev* server.
 ```
 git clone https://github.com/JurajKavka/vue-bootstrap-sidebar.git
 ```